aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to WORDML via .NET" h2=".NET API to Render MSG to WORDML on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add MSG to WORDML conversion features to your applications.
+To do this, you can use the Aspose.Total for .NET file format manipulation APIs.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a variety of file formats, including MSG, HTML, and WORDML.

+The first step in the conversion process is to use Aspose.Email for .NET to convert the MSG file format to HTML.
+Aspose.Email for .NET is a powerful API that enables developers to work with MSG files, allowing them to read, create, and convert MSG files to other formats.
+With Aspose.Email for .NET, you can easily convert MSG files to HTML.

+Once the MSG file has been converted to HTML, you can use Aspose.Words for .NET to render the HTML to WORDML.
+Aspose.Words for .NET is a powerful API that enables developers to work with WORDML documents.
+With Aspose.Words for .NET, you can easily render HTML to WORDML.

-If you are a .NET developer looking to add MSG to WORDML conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to WORDML.
+By using Aspose.Total for .NET, you can easily add MSG to WORDML conversion features to your applications.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a variety of file formats, including MSG, HTML, and WORDML.
+With Aspose.Total for .NET, you can easily convert MSG files to HTML and render HTML to WORDML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}